Posted On Dec 26, 2019

-Physical and occupational therapy- If one is having problem with their routine activities, then physical and occupational therapy can surely help.
-The physical therapists can teach one ways to strengthen their muscles and increase flexibility in their joint.
+Physical and occupational therapy- If one is having a problem with their routine activities, then physical and occupational therapy can surely help.
+Physical therapists can teach one way to strengthen their muscles and increase flexibility in their joint.
 Occupational therapists teach the person ways to execute regular, daily activities, like housework, with less pain.

-Knee Surgery– When other treatments doesn’t work, Knee surgery can be a good option.
+Knee Surgery- When other treatments don’t work, Knee surgery can be a good option.

-Knee replacements surgery is a surgical method in which the knee is replaced with artificial parts usually made from metals or plastic.
-Replacement process could involve one knee side or the entire knee.
-Knee replacements surgery is generally reserved for people with age more than 50 with severe arthritis.
+Knee replacement surgery is a surgical method in which the knee is replaced with artificial parts usually made from metals or plastic.
+The replacement process could involve one knee side or the entire knee.
+Knee replacement surgery is generally reserved for people age more than 50 with severe arthritis.
 Later, after several years, the surgery may have to be repeated if the knee wears out again, however, with today’s modern developments most new knees will last at least more than 20 years.
 The surgery does involve risks; however, the results are usually very good.